redhat-appstudio/o11y/README.md

 ## Adding Metrics and Labels

-Only a subset of the metrics and labels available within the RHTAP clusters is forwarded to RHOBS.
+Only a subset of the metrics and labels available within the Konflux clusters is forwarded to RHOBS.
 If additional metrics or labels are needed, add them by following the steps described in the
 [monitoring stack documentation](https://github.com/redhat-appstudio/infra-deployments/blob/main/components/monitoring/prometheus/README.md#federation-and-remote-write)